Independent Experiments

 Drive Nothing Day

-Walk or bike or stay home.
+Walk or bike or stay home and work in your garden.

 Plant a Seed